Dhyana in Buddhism: Kōan practice

 At the beginning of the Sòng dynasty, practice with the kōan method became popular, whereas others practiced "silent illumination".
 This became the source of some differences in practice between the Línjì and Cáodòng schools.

 A kōan, literally "public case", is a story or dialogue, describing an interaction between a Zen master and a student.
 These anecdotes give a demonstration of the master's insight.
 Koans emphasize the non-conceptional insight that the Buddhist teachings are pointing to.
 Koans can be used to provoke the "great doubt", and test a student's progress in Zen practice.

 Kōan-inquiry may be practiced during zazen (sitting meditation), kinhin (walking meditation), and throughout all the activities of daily life.
 Kōan practice is particularly emphasized by the Japanese Rinzai school, but it also occurs in other schools or branches of Zen depending on the teaching line.

 The Zen student's mastery of a given kōan is presented to the teacher in a private interview (referred to in Japanese as dokusan (独参), daisan (代参), or sanzen (参禅)).
 While there is no unique answer to a kōan, practitioners are expected to demonstrate their understanding of the kōan and of Zen through their responses.
 The teacher may approve or disapprove of the answer and guide the student in the right direction.
 The interaction with a Zen teacher is central in Zen, but makes Zen practice also vulnerable to misunderstanding and exploitation.

 Vajrayāna

 B. Alan Wallace holds that modern Tibetan Buddhism lacks emphasis on achieving levels of concentration higher than access concentration.
 According to Wallace, one possible explanation for this situation is that virtually all Tibetan Buddhist meditators seek to become enlightened through the use of tantric practices.
 These require the presence of sense desire and passion in one's consciousness, but jhāna effectively inhibits these phenomena.

 While few Tibetan Buddhists, either inside or outside Tibet, devote themselves to the practice of concentration, Tibetan Buddhist literature does provide extensive instructions on it, and great Tibetan meditators of earlier times stressed its importance.

 Related concepts in Indian religions

-Dhyana is an important ancient practice mentioned in the Vedic and post-Vedic literature of Hinduism, as well as early texts of Jainism.
+Dhyana is an important ancient practice mentioned in the literature of Hinduism, as well as early texts of Jainism.
 Dhyana in Buddhism influenced these practices as well as was influenced by them, likely in its origins and its later development.